-3. A third type of personalized test, depending on the characteristics of the product itself and the real distribution cycle to be endured by the product.
+Personalized tests should be considered depending on the characteristics of the product itself and the real distribution cycle to be endured by the product.

 In this case, it is common to use recording devices such as a Data Recorder, which provide real information regarding transportation conditions.

 In addition to the tests mentioned above, other types of simulations can be performed, including: